tbnorth/bouncer/README.md

 ProxyHTMLURLMap http://someapp:8000/ /some/path/
 ```

-You can server content from a host folder with:
+You can serve content from a host folder with:
 ```
 Alias "/awstats-icon" "/awstats-icon"
 <Directory "/awstats-icon">